Kintyre/ksconf/docs/source/dyn/cli.rst

       --sharing {user,app,global}
                             Set the sharing mode.
       -D, --delete          Remove existing REST entities.
 This is a destructive operation.
-In this mode, stanzas attributes are unnecessary.
+In this mode, stanza attributes are unnecessary.
 NOTE: This works for 'local' entities only; the default folder cannot be updated.